Bhaag Milkha Bhaag (soundtrack): Critical reception

 The album received critical acclaim upon release.
 Joginder Tuteja of Movie Talkies gave the album three and a half stars, stating "Bhaag Milkha Bhaag is a very good album and it wins on quite a few accounts, especially in the fact that it never loses sight of the film's theme.
 Moreover, Shankar-Ehsaan-Loy, who had not been in the Bollywood scheme of things for a while, return with a bang and demonstrate how they cannot be away from the scene for long.He also said that this album is not better than Mehra's previous movies Rang De Basanti and Delhi 6."
 Karthik Srinivasan of Milliblog!, in his 200 words review, stated "The Amar-Akbar-Antony of Indian music open their 2013 account in style!"
-Music Aloud review praised the soundtrack calling it "after Chittagong and Vishwaroopam, it is three in a row for Shankar Ehsaan Loy".
-Glamsham, in their review, stated "An album like this will indeed prove to be a plus for the film when it releases all over on 12th July."

-Stacey Yount of Bollyspice, in her review, noted "[..] what is so amazing is the range and versatility [Shankar–Ehsaan–Loy] show on this OST from pure classic Indian Bollywood, to Punjabi beats, to full on rock, they created a truly superb set of songs, many of which are some of the best songs they have done".
 Mumbai Mirror's verdict said, "Whipping up a delectable blend of lingering sounds and moods, Shankar-Ehsaan-Loy once again show how a nuanced, unconventional approach can work wonders!"
 Rohwit of Time Out Mumbai described the album as " a brilliant album with the right amount of adrenalin and love."

 Filmfare 's Devesh Sharma, in his four star review, stated, "..[Shankar–Ehsaan–Loy] have connected well with Mehra's musical's sensibilities and have given us a score that stands true to the film's subject and is pleasing to the ears at the same time".
-While Planet Bollywood, praised the album for its diversity, adding "[the] compositions will grow more and more with repeated hearings and moreover each song will take the narration of the movie forward rather than hindering the pace and acting as mere fillers".

 IANS review stated, "Shankar, Ehsaan and Loy have tried to infuse life and story in every track.
 While the tracks, which are peppy, score high, certain tracks may fail to meet expectations of the listeners."
-Suparna Thombare of Bollywood Life praised the composers, saying "Shankar-Ehsaan-Loy have definitely come up with a winning soundtrack for this biopic on champion athlete Milkha Singh."